maxwell-bland/yAFL/README.md

 ### Specifying Inputs

+The fuzzer API provides a single method: this checkpoints the qemu instance if it has not yet been checkpointed and supplies input to QEMU's state.
+It can be called multiple times to supply input multiple times.
+However, at the end of the first call, it signals to QEMU to start the time by sending the parent it's PID.
+This is easy to reconfigure if desired, just move the call to that method to suit your needs.

-The fuzzer API provides two methods: one for checkpointing the qemu instance and one for supplying input to QEMU's state.
-To access these methods you will need to
+To access these methods you will need to:

 ```
 #include "sysmode-fuzzer/child.h"
 ```

 At the top of the file where you would like to checkpoint or fuzz from.
-Then, the two calls are:
+Then, the call is:

 ```
-/* Checkpoints the qemu process by stopping the vm
-   and recording proper file state based on command-line
-   flags */
-void sm_fuzzer_checkpoint(CPUState *cpu);

 /* Fuzzes the destination pointer with a given number
    of bytes of input */
 void sm_fuzzer_fuzz(uint8_t *dest, int num_bytes);